 As a general rule, dual Citizenship is not allowed in Montenegro.
 According to Article 8 point 2, of the Montenegrin Citizenship Law, the renunciation of previous citizenship is a mandatory requirement.
 Furthermore, this fact is confirmed by Article 18, of the same Citizenship Law, where it is stipulated that dual citizenship is allowed in very limited circumstances, more accurately when a bilateral contract is signed and accepted between the countries.

-The only exception is for citizens who held dual nationality before Montenegro declared independence on 3 June 2006.
+One other exception exists for citizens who held dual nationality before Montenegro declared independence on 3 June 2006.
 However those acquiring dual citizenship after 3 June 2006, may keep their dual citizenship only with countries that have signed a bilateral agreement with Montenegro, on the condition of reciprocity.
 At present only Macedonia has signed such a bilateral agreement.

 According to Article 24 of the Montenegrin Citizenship Law, the consequences of non-registration and non-renunciation of a second citizenship is the loss of citizenship of Montenegro.
 This is an ex lege procedure in Montenegro.